On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity: Boucksom-Zariski decompositions on primitive symplectic varieties

-To prove that (\ref{eq:star}) holds for $q_{\tilde X,\tilde \sigma}$ we argue as in \cite{Boucksom1}.
-Firstly, we notice that if $D$ and $D'$ are two distinct effective divisors on $\tilde X$ then the (numerical equivalence) class $\{D \cdot D'\}$ contains the closed positive $(2,2)$-current given by the integration along the effective intersection cycle $D\cap D'$.
+We first show that condition (\ref{eq:star}) holds for $q_{\tilde X,\tilde \sigma}$ on $\tilde X$ and then deduce from this that it also holds on $X$.
+To prove that (\ref{eq:star}) holds for $q_{\tilde X,\tilde \sigma}$, we will argue as in \cite{Boucksom1}.
+First of all, we notice that if $D$ and $D'$ are two distinct effective prime divisors on $\tilde X$ then the (numerical equivalence) class $\{D \cdot D'\}$ contains the closed positive $(2,2)$-current given by the integration along the effective intersection cycle $D\cap D'$.
+Moreover, the form $(\tilde \sigma \overline {\tilde \sigma})^{n-1}$ is a smooth positive form (of bidimension $(2,2)$).
+Then, from Definition \ref{def:q-kir}, we immediately deduce that